Frequently Asked Questions

 What is the cost of the program?

-The total tuition cost for the M.S. program is approximately $60,951 (based on the 2017-2018 school year).
+The total tuition cost for the M.S. program is approximately $63,096 for the 2018-2019 year.
 There is an additional program fee of $1,300 that will be used to cover the cost of some events and materials.

 Can elective courses include other business classes at Marshall?